Stade Malherbe Caen: From D2 to the European Cup (1985–1993)

-Between First and Second Division (since 1993)
+Between First and Second Division until relegation to Third Division (1993–2025)

 In the 2003–04 season, Caen finished 2nd in Ligue 2, gaining promotion to Ligue 1.
 They were relegated on the last day of the 2004–05 Ligue 1 season, finishing in 18th place despite some positive results, including a surprise 3–2 away win at Marseille.
 But the main highlight of their season was making it into the final of the Coupe de la Ligue for the first time in their history.
 Their chance at a major trophy eluded them however, as they lost 2–1 to Strasbourg in the final.

 On 25 May 2007, SM Caen obtained promotion to Ligue 1 after a victory in last game at Libourne (1–2).
 In the 2008–09 season, the team was once again relegated to Ligue 2 after losing 1–0 at home to Bordeaux, but won championship next season and thus came back to Ligue 1.

 In the 2010–11 season, Caen got off to a highly impressive start by defeating defending champions Marseille 2–1 away on the first day of the season, then following it up with a 3–2 home win over the previous season's Champions League semi-finalists Lyon.

 In the 2013–14 season, Caen were in Ligue 2, but won promotion to Ligue 1 for the 2014–15 season.
 As part of their promotion battle, they drew a crucial match with Nîmes in May 2014.
 This 1–1 result was also very favourable to Nîmes who were battling to avoid relegation.
 This result raised suspicions, and in November 2014, Caen chairman Fortin was arrested, amongst several others, on suspicion of match fixing.
 Finally, he was cleared in March 2015.
 For the 2016–17 and 2017–18 seasons, Caen avoided relegation to Ligue 2 on both occasions by securing a draw on the final day of the season against Paris Saint-Germain.

 In the 2018–19 season, Caen were relegated on the final day of the campaign after losing to Bordeaux 1–0.
 Caen needed to win the match and hope that results elsewhere would go in their favour.
 The relegation ended Caen's five-year stay in the top division.

+In September 2024, French star Kylian Mbappé became the majority owner of the club.

+In December 2024, Josselin Flamand is appointed as a new Managing Director.

+On 19 April 2025, Caen suffered relegation to Championnat National for the next season after defeat to FC Martigues 0-3 at home, and ended 41 consecutive years in the top 2 divisions.